All Episodes

 Here's the New York Times four years later promising to find out who he is.

-And Times has got to show that it can address the question in a hard-nosed, unbiased way.
+And the Times has got to show that it can address the question in a hard-nosed, unbiased way.

-Brisbane notes that according to a study by media scholars, the Times coverage of the Obama's first year in office was significantly more favorable than its first year coverage of three predecessors.
+Brisbane notes that according to a study by media scholars, the Times coverage of the Obama's first year in office was significantly more favorable than its first-year coverage of three predecessors.

 Yeah, we wouldn't have noticed that if they hadn't told us, right?